-With the fast advent of high-performance computing (HPC) and parallel computing over the years, molecular simulations such as molecular dynamics (MD) and Monte Carlo (MC) simulations have become increasingly useful in elucidating the dynamics of transformation processes of condensed matter systems.
-They are most useful when the system can visit all the energetically relevant conformations, in which case we can extract valuable thermodynamic and structural information about the system, such as the solvation free energy of a molecule, or the binding ensemble of a binding complex.
+With the fast advent of high-performance computing and parallel computing over the years, methods such as molecular dynamics (MD) and Monte Carlo (MC) simulations have become increasingly useful in elucidating the dynamics of transformation processes of condensed matter systems.
+They are most useful when the system can sample efficiently from all the energetically relevant conformations, in which case we can extract valuable thermodynamic and structural information about the system, such as the solvation free energy of a molecule or the binding ensemble of a binding complex.
 However, comprehensive sampling in the phase space is generally challenging in traditional MD simulations because the system must rely on very rare fluctuations to cross the free energy barriers that separate metastable states of interest.
-This low transition probability between metastable states makes the time scale required for achieving system ergodicity in unbiased sampling impractically long in most systems of interest.
+In most systems of interest, this low transition probability between metastable states makes the timescale required for achieving system ergodicity in unbiased sampling impractically long.

 To address this challenge, a wide variety of advanced sampling methods have been developed in the past decades~\cite{henin2022enhanced}.
 One particular flavor of advanced sampling methods involves sampling along a set of predefined coarse-grained descriptors of the system, or collective variables (CVs).
-Traditionally, CVs could be any function of the atomic coordinates of the system, but the optimal ones should correspond to the slowest degrees of freedoms that distinguish different metastable states.
+Traditionally, CVs could be any function of the atomic coordinates of the system, but the optimal ones should correspond to the slowest degrees of freedom that distinguish different metastable states.
 Methods relying on the use of CVs include umbrella sampling~\cite{umbrella}, adaptive biasing force~\cite{ABF}, metadynamics~\cite{metad} and their variations~\cite{bussi2006free, bonomi2010enhanced, var2}.